Digital currencies were one of the most profitable investments of 2017.

 But there’s a catch.
 Many of the currencies listed above have already achieved mainstream investors.
-They will continue to generate profits (which makes them valid investments), but you will never be able to buy them for under $1.
+They will continue generating profits (which makes them valid investments), but you'll never be able to buy them for under $1.

-Ripple is not your traditional digital currency.
+Ripple isn't your traditional digital currency.
 Calling it one is the equivalent of calling a horse a mule — you vastly undersell the currency’s potential.

-Today, Ripple is busy revolutionizing the way we transfer money and receive payments.
-Soon, it will change the way we bank and conduct business around the globe.
+Today, Ripple is busy revolutionizing the ways in which we transfer money and receive payments.
+Soon, it will change the ways in which we bank and conduct business around the globe.

-Over the course of this report, we will educate you on Ripple’s potential and expose the top three reasons that you need to be investing now.
-By the end of this report, we hope that you'll rush to the exchanges.
+Over the course of this report, we educate you on Ripple’s potential and expose the top three reasons that you need to be investing now.
+By the end of this report, we hope you'll be rushing to the exchanges...

 What Is Ripple?

 The digital asset that runs the Ripple network is XRP.
-When you buy Ripple, you are also purchasing XRP.
-If you are new to digital currency investing, the best way to think of XRP is as the fuel that powers Ripple.
+When you buy Ripple, you're also purchasing XRP.
+If you're new to digital currency investing, the best way to think of XRP is as a currency (or fuel) that powers Ripple.

 Investors who are considering Ripple need to understand the relationship between OpenCoin and currency.
 OpenCoin handles many of our digital currency transactions around the world.